HWHapply/VID/README.md

 Specify the `batch_column` as None if no batch appeared in dataset.
 The VID will ignore batch correction step if None is passed.

 #### 2. Virus markers (txt) ####
-A txt file contains the list of virus biomarkers, should be specified with parameter `marker_dir`:
+A text file contains the list of virus biomarkers, should be specified with parameter `marker_dir`, the content of marker file shows below:
 ```
-run_vid seuratobj_dir/xxx.rds \
+viral marker 1
---clinical_column your_clinical_colname \
+viral marker 2
---sample_column your_sample_id_colname \
+viral marker 3
---marker_dir your_marker_file_directory
+...
 ```
-The markers will be filetered out before model training.
+The markers will be filetered out from the high variance genes before model training.
 If the label file is not specified with parameter `label_dir` by user, the markers will also be applied for labeling.

 ### __Output files__: <br>
 The code will automatically create output directory in current working directory named with the starting timestamp: